The definition of words in italics can be found in the glossary.

-Individuals can possess administrator and workgroup editor rights for specific workgroups as well as for the entire institution.
+Individual users may be granted administrator and workgroup editor rights for specific workgroups as well as for the entire institution.
 Any rights granted will be active for the workgroup they were allocated for, including any of its sub-groups.

 Creating, editing, archiving and deleting users

-As an administrator, users can be managed from the “Our Institution” section and can take the following actions:
+Administrators can manage users from the Our Institution section and can take the following actions:

-Edit a user: Open the “People” tab and search for the user you want to edit using their name or email address.
-Click on the user’s name to view their profile, then select “Edit profile” to update their account details.
-Please see below:
+Edit a user: open the People tab and search for the user you want to edit using their name or email address.
+Click on the user’s name to view their profile, then select Edit profile to update their account details.

-Archive a user: Open the “People” tab and search for the user as described above.
-Click “Archive” to add the user to the “Archived Users” folder.
+Archive a user: open the People tab and search for the user as described above.
+Click Archive to add the user to the Archived Users folder.
 The user will be unable to log in and will stop receiving email alerts.
-However, administrators can still have the option to see and edit the users in the folder of “Archived Users”.
-Please see below:
+From there, Administrators have the option to either restore or permanently delete the user account.

 Editing start pages